 Jaclyn M. Keane, Esq.

-Jaclyn M. Keane is an eleven-year veteran of the New York City Police Department in the rank of lieutenant and currently assigned to 1PP’s Operations Division where she is the NYPD’s liaison to the Mayor’s Office of Citywide Events Coordination and Management.
-Jaclyn plans, budgets and negotiates for the Police Department for all major events in New York City and was responsible for all matters related to the department’s handling of the Covid-19 pandemic.
-She also assists with the coordination and oversight of the citywide assignment and deployment of personnel for all of New York City’s major details and events, as well as supervising the department’s Joint Operations Center (JOC) during serious crimes, large-scale emergency incidents, and disasters.
+Prior to the Legal Bureau, Jaclyn was a Lieutenant assigned to 1PP’s Operations Division where she was the NYPD’s liaison to the Mayor’s Office of Citywide Events Coordination and Management.
+There, Jaclyn planned, budgeted and negotiated for the Police Department for all major events in New York City and was responsible for all matters related to the department’s handling of the Covid-19 pandemic.
+She also assisted with the coordination and oversight of the citywide assignment and deployment of personnel for all of New York City’s major details and events, as well as supervised the department’s Joint Operations Center (JOC) during serious crimes, large-scale emergency incidents, and disasters.

-Prior to her previous assignment, Jaclyn was an attorney in the Criminal Unit of the NYPD’s Legal Bureau.
+Prior to her assignment in the Operations Division, Jaclyn was an attorney in the Legal Bureau’s Criminal Unit.
 In this role, she was responsible to advise members of the department on criminal law matters by providing legal opinions regarding criteria to establish probable cause, interpretation of statutes and constitutional law, and issues related to arrest and prosecution of offenses.
 Additionally, Jaclyn reviewed departmental orders and procedural revisions on policy and operational matters prior to their publication in an effort to ensure mitigation of liability for the department.

 Jaclyn also acted as NYPD liaison to various state and federal prosecutorial and outside enforcement agencies on matters of mutual concern, and was further responsible for training all NYPD bureaus, divisions and units on criminal and constitutional law topics, most specifically First and Fourth Amendment issues.
 As such, she led the training on issues related to Fourth Amendment Constitutional procedure for new personnel hired at the New York City Civilian Complaint Review Board, as well as working in conjunction with New York City’s Department of Transportation regarding the enforcement of rules and regulations for the vast array of pedestrian plazas citywide.
 Further, Jaclyn was responsible for the development of enforcement of laws related to hundreds of New York City’s Privately Owned Public Spaces (POPS) that are often inundated with protesters engaging in First Amendment assemblages and/or civil disobedience within these spaces.
 Most notably, President Trump’s former residence, Trump Tower in Manhattan, has a designated POPS for which Jaclyn liaised with the New York City Planning Commission and the U.S. Secret Service to create specific rules and ensure that Constitutional rights, local laws, and public safety were protected and balanced.